Patient Resources & FAQ

 Is varicose vein treatment covered by insurance? +

 When deemed medically necessary, varicose vein treatment is covered by most major insurance plans.
 Medical necessity is generally established when you have symptoms (pain, swelling, heaviness, skin changes) and when conservative measures (compression stockings) have been tried.
-Dr. Smith's team will verify your specific benefits.
+Dr. Abdullah's team will verify your specific benefits.

 Is spider vein treatment covered by insurance? +